BRonen/BRonen/src/content/article/thinking_about_database_anomalies.md

 ?>
 ```

 But this snippet has a Write Skew anomaly.
-Both transactions still runs at same time because the first operation is a Select and by default the transactions doesn't get a lock on the row that they Select, so both will still run at same that and give the same result of the last time.
-Why it happens if the transactions should be isolated?
+Both transactions still runs at same time because the first operation is a Select and by default the transactions doesn't get a lock on the row that they Select, so both will still run at same time and give the same result of the last time.
+Why it happens if the transactions was supposed to be isolated?

-## Isolation levels
+## Isolation Levels

 There are plenty levels of isolation on transactions, the Postgres default is called READ COMMITED.
 This level means that a transaction can select only the most recent commited version of every row.
 So if an updated has happened but not committed, the transaction will receive a possible stale version of the rows because of the risk of the another transaction being rollbacked.